Anjengo Village, Migori, Kenya – Daniel Otieno stares lovingly into his infant grandson’s eyes as he tickles the baby, eliciting a chuckle from both.

-Further exacerbating the situation is that adults in Migori, including health workers, are generally unsupportive of young people accessing sexual reproductive health information and services.
+Further exacerbating the situation is that adults in Migori, including health workers, are generally unsupportive of young people accessing contraceptive health information and services.

-Jhpiego, with funding from Merck for Mothers and in partnership with the Kenya Red Cross, launched the G-Amini project in 2016 to help empower adolescents, assist them in safely transitioning into healthy childbearing, establishing their place in the community, and fully realizing their potential to build a brighter future for themselves.
-G-Amini, meaning believe in yourself, aims to increase access to modern contraceptives among sexually active young people ages 10-24 in Mandera and Migori counties by creating a supportive community and responsive youth-friendly health care system.
+Jhpiego, with funding from Merck for Mothers and in partnership with the Kenya Red Cross, launched the G-Amini project in 2016 to help educate adolescents on health needs, assist them in safely transitioning into healthy childbearing, establishing their place in the community, and fully realizing their potential to build a brighter future for themselves.
+G-Amini, meaning believe in yourself, aims to increase access to health education and modern contraceptives among adolescents in Mandera and Migori counties by creating a supportive community and responsive adolescent-friendly health care system.

 “We do not speak to our children about sex.
 It is a taboo.”– Daniel Otieno

 Like most parents in Kenya, Daniel, who is also a community health volunteer, only started speaking to his children about sex after his daughter conceived.
 “Sex is a taboo topic,” Daniel says. “ A man in my community should not be heard speaking to his daughter about sex.”